 3 percent down mortgages: A guide to your options

-With mortgage interest rates more than double their 2021 levels, purchasing a home is a pricey proposition nowadays — and saving for a down payment is no walk in the park either.
-But the good news is you don’t always have to come to the table with a down payment that’s the proverbial one-fifth (20 percent) of the purchase price.
-Some loan programs only require you to come up with 3 percent in cash.
-That can make the road to homeownership a lot smoother.
+With mortgage interest rates more than double their 2021 levels and home prices rising, saving for a down payment is expensive nowadays.
+But the good news is you don’t always have to come to the table with a down payment that’s 20 percent of the purchase price.
+Some loan programs only require 3 percent in cash.
+Here’s what you need to know about 3 percent down mortgages and how they work.

 3 percent down mortgage options